Big Blue Door is run by Joel Jones & Jennifer Jones with a lot of help from a lot of people. For current leadership go here.

-For the last several years Joel has lived in New York City where he has performed regularly as an actor, storyteller and improviser at such venues as the Bowery Poetry Club, Upright Citizens Brigade Theater, People’s Improv Theater, and especially the Magnet Theater where he has performed weekly in comedy groups for the last two years.
-He was a founding member of the storytelling group Campfire Stories, and coproducer of Black Valentines (inspired by an annual holiday party in Staunton); and a member of improv groups Easy Going Folks, Mono-piece Theatre, Hell Buffalo, King Canute, LL Cool JJ, and the Kicks.
-For three years he was Playwright-In-Residence of Third Man Productions which produced his bar plays every month in the West Village, and staged his full-length verse play, Shrug Like You Mean It.
+From 2005 till 2011 Joel lived in New York City where he performed regularly as an actor, storyteller and improviser at such venues as the Bowery Poetry Club, Upright Citizens Brigade Theater, People’s Improv Theater, and especially the Magnet Theater where he has performed weekly in comedy groups from 2008 till 2011.
+He was a founding member of the storytelling group Campfire Stories, co-producer of Black Valentines (inspired by an annual holiday party in Staunton), member of improv groups Easy Going Folks, Mono-piece Theatre, Hell Buffalo, King Canute, LL Cool JJ, and the Kicks.

 In 2011 his critically-acclaimed solo show Life Insurance ran in the New York Fringe and Washington DC’s Capital Fringe Festival in production with Nelson County’s wonderful Hamner Theater.